cdrummey216/whoami/complexityofnow.md

 *This was the culmination of months of stretching and tracing, and happened only after he had discovered the truth.
 Life is good.*

 Someone else wrote the above for me on June 16, 2021 around 8:00 PM EST. My name is Cullen Drummey and I am acquainted with complexity.
 About six months before this was written, I awoke in my own mind and asked, "Who am I?".
 I found myself in a small town on the Eastern Shore of Maryland called Easton.
 I was in a beautiful, square brick house.
 I had a wife and she was pregnant.
 I had a son and he was about to turn two years old.
 I was a software engineer at the world's largest aerospace and defense manufacturer.
 But I didn't know who I was.
-I was thirty years old.
+I was thirty-one years old.

 My recollection of my past is limited and the things that I do remember are painful.
 I suspect I was sexually abused as a child based on intrusive and reccurrent memories, but I can't be sure.
 I know that I spent adolescence into my early mid-twenties as a consummate alcoholic with a proclivity for wreckless and crass behavior.
 I have two scars on the inside of my forearms from self-harm at an early age, which are a reminder of the times I tried to commit suicide later in life.
 I remember attempting to die twice, and it took a long time to forgive myself for those times.